ClementineOldfield/pokemon-terminal-app/README.md

     stretch goal - Write data to txt files to save progress

-Explain different systems and how they were planned.
 <!-- Evidence of app idea brainstorming sessions -->
 Shaaahil: Maze game mind map. details and design
 <!-- app User/Workflow diagram -->